pandallel/quilt/docs/src/architecture/actor-model-architecture.md

 # Quilt Architecture – Event-Driven Actor Model with Internal Backpressure and Material Registry

+> For a high-level overview of Quilt's architecture, see [Architecture Overview](overview.md).

 This document describes the architecture for Quilt—a local-first, modular memory and context engine.
 This architecture uses an event-driven approach with Actix and Tokio, incorporating an internal queue mechanism within actors for effective backpressure management, alongside a central Material Registry for state coordination.
 Communication between stages occurs via a single, shared `EventBus`.

 ---